| Chapter

 with security expertise participate as members of the source

-selection board to help evaluate the security aspects of proposals. |
+selection board to help evaluate the security aspects of proposals. | As the system is built

 or bought, choices are made about the system, which can affect security.